MNIC-research/HART-Optimizer/README.md

 | ConvNeXT | 75.11 | **75.43** | 74.70 | AdamW |
 | ViT-Tiny | **68.10** | 67.88 | 68.02 | **HART** |

+*While standard CNN architectures—which have been heavily co-optimized with AdamW and SGD over the past decade—show competitive but mixed results, **HART demonstrates a clear and consistent advantage on Vision Transformers (ViTs).** Across CIFAR-100 and ImageNet subsets, HART outperforms both AdamW and Lion on ViT-Tiny.*

 ---

 ### 4. Transfer Learning: Mini-VTAB Benchmark (Test Accuracy % ↑)